 Fermented hot sauce is actually fermented hot peppers first made into a mash and then aged for a length of time in a brine solution of salt and water.
 This is the process that creates the rich and deep umami flavor in a hot sauce and is applied to other food products as well.

-The end resulting hot sauce will be made the same way by blending the ingredients together into a fine texture.
-It is the process of aging the hot peppers that takes some careful attention to details in the process and mixture of the brine.
+The end resulting hot sauce will be made the same way any hot sauce is made by blending the ingredients together into a fine texture.
+It is the process of aging the hot peppers that takes some careful attention to details in the process and correct mixture of the brine.

 By definition, fermentation is “the chemical breakdown of substances of a substance by bacteria, yeast or other microorganisms typically involving effervesce or the giving off of heat” (Google Dictionary).
 So what does that mean?
 Do hot peppers actually break down if they are fermented?
 Other sources state that fermentation is the decomposition of food by microorganisms (chilipeppermadnes.com).
 These are strong words against such a simple list of ingredients that produce such tasty hot sauces.

 Many definitions include “the breakdown into simpler substances” (vocabulary.com).
 This is the same process for making beer, wine, kimchi, bread and yogurt.
 However, your fermented hot sauce will not have any alcoholic content to it, unfortunately.
 It will contain healthy probiotic bacteria similar to the food and beverages above.

 Fermentation of hot peppers is harmless bacterial growth taking over the peppers or mash.
 The fermentation process, or breakdown of substances by bacteria, creates acid.
 Don’t be alarmed when you read about bacteria in your fermented hot sauce…its good bacteria.
 The most prominent is lactobacillus or lactic acid bacteria.